cloudwatt/os_image_factory/images/bundle-trusty-zabbix/README_EN.md

 * are visible on the network from the Zabbix-server
 * Have a functional zabbix agent
-* have a functional SNMP daemon
-* allow incoming UDP communications on port 161 (port for exchanging information with SNMP), 123 (NTP server synchronization port),1051
+* accept incoming TCP and UDP communications on the 10050 port, listening port of Zabbix agents by default.
-   (Zabbix-server listening port) and 1050 (Zabbix-agent listening port).

-On the Zabbix-server, you must describe the configuration of file hosts who is in the directory `/etc/zabbix/hosts/localhost.cfg` who describe the configuration of the hosts to monitor.

 ### Example of monitoring a server Ghost